bookishgirl/ISLE-Documentation/Upgration.md

 > Using `screen` we will be able to copy these files and then leave the session running on the remote server.
 Test running `screen` - if the application is installed you will be in a terminal multiplier; hit `CTRL+A` follwed by `d` to detach from it.
 Type `screen` to reconnect.
   - If screen is not installed, install it now: `sudo apt-get install screen` or `sudo yum install screen`.

-> This section is STUBBED only.

-Run `screen`, in screen launch commands {1-4}.
-Launch command then `CTRL+A` folled by `c` to create a new terminal to run next command; repeat until all commands are running.
-Detach from `screen` (CTRL+A followed by d) to leave the processes running.
+Run `screen` and in screen launch commands {1-4}.
+Launch command then `CTRL+A` followed by `c` to create a new terminal to run next command; repeat until all commands are running.
+Detach from `screen` with command `CTRL+A followed by d` to leave the processes running.

  0. Login to your existing Islandora Server.
- 1. Copy our backup directory from `~/isledata` to a new location or server:
+ 1. Copy your backup directory from `~/isledata` to a new location or server:
     a. `screen`
-    b. `rsync ~/isledata` (depending on whether you are accessing remote servers or not - you may need to structure the rsync commands like so `rsync -avrzh <source file/folder> user@new-server:<path to save files to>` - important to include the colon at the end of the path for where to save the files!)
+    b. `rsync ~/isledata` (depending on whether you are accessing remote servers or not - you may need to structure the rsync commands like so `rsync -avrzh <source file/folder> user@new-server:<path to save files to>` - important to include the colon at the end of the path for where to save the files to!)
     c. `CTRL+A` followed by `c`
  2. Copy Fedora's datastreamStore folder:
    a. `rsync` Fedora datastreamStore